What is blooming in Northern Virginia right now?

 Bluebells (Free Stock via Canva)

 Imagine the striking contrast between delicate bluebells and the Stone Bridge, one of the region’s most recognizable Civil War landmarks.
 This paradox repeats throughout Manassas National Battlefield Park as carpets of wildflowers dot the battlefield.
 Afterward, reward yourself for a hike well done at The Winery of Bull Run next door.
+Travel through time with their tour and tastings sessions available every Saturday and Sunday.
+Immerse yourself in history or journey from the past to the present with Winery at Bull Run's engaging historical and museum tours.

 Walk trails at a former hotspot for the transport of war supplies.